 Rheumatoid Arthritis - the uninvited guest

-Five years after our move, in 2009 chronic illness rocked my world.
+Five years after our move to Tennessee, chronic illness rocked my world.
 As in, turned it completely upside-down.
 Diagnosed with severe, aggressive and debilitating rheumatoid arthritis, I felt the sting of living with chronic illness and disability, and I watched helplessly as it took its toll on my body, my career, my family, our friends, our small business, finances, and every.single.area.of.my.life.
-The every day of living with chronic disease was devastating.
+The every day of living with chronic pain and fatigue was devastating.

 Chronic issues are hard.

 The physical side of the journey is hard, without a doubt.
-But there’s an other side to this journey all its own.
+But there’s another side to this journey all its own.
 No one prepared me for the every day of being sick.
-Yeah, I’d been in healthcare administration for decades, but it was never personal to the extent it would be on my own health journey.
+Yeah, I’d been in healthcare administration for decades, but it was never personal to the extent that it would be on my own health journey.
 Making appointments.
 Dealing with insurance.
 Going in and out of disability.
 Trying to hold a job.
-Heck – simply trying not to give in to discouragement.
+Heck – trying to just get out of bed or hold my toothbrush.
 The every day of chronic illness is the side of sick no one prepares you for.
+It took its toll, both physically and mentally.

 With a lot of faith, persistence, desperate determination – and even some sheer grit- I’m winning over chronic and finding joy in the every day of my journey.
 Though the chronic life is often not fun, we belong to a unique community of extra special people, and encouraging one another through the hard times is a much better option than trying to go it alone.

 You are never, ever alone.

 It’s my hope that you find education here about successfully living a chronic life, feel encouraged by the stories, tips and resources, and that you feel empowered by the help you find here, especially on the every day side of sick.

 Please visit often, join the dialog, and pass the site along to everyone you know who’s affected by chronic illness.
 I hope you are blessed greatly and will, indeed, win over chronic and find joy in your journey.